 - 1. arising from a Stage 1 formal Student Grievance process; or - 2. made by the University where the policy or procedure relevant to the original Decision provides an option for the Decision to be reviewed.
-For example: - a. denial of Admission or readmission to a University program - assessment of financial assistance schemes, Student and OS-HELP loans, Student fee refunds
+For example:

-- c. cancellation of Enrolment due to not maintaining satisfactory attendance requirements for International Student visa holders studying a Non-Award Program - d. alleged breach of non-academic Scholarship or Bursary conditions - e. alleged breach of rules of University accommodation - f.
-Credit and Exemption assessments - g.
-Final Grades - h. requests for International Student transfer between providers - i.
-Disability support or adjustments - j.
+- a. denial of Admission or readmission to a University program - assessment of financial assistance schemes, Student and OS-HELP loans, Student fee refunds - c. cancellation of Enrolment due to not maintaining satisfactory attendance requirements for International Student visa holders studying a Non-Award Program - d. substantiated finding of Academic Misconduct (Coursework Students) where the penalty does not include Suspension or Expulsion - e. alleged breach of non-academic Scholarship or Bursary conditions - f. alleged breach of rules of University accommodation - g.
+Credit and Exemption assessments - h.
+Final Grades - i. requests for International Student transfer between providers - j.
+Disability support or adjustments - k.
 Commonwealth Supported Place eligibility.